We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Set concrete goals that address specific operations and give priority to the jobs posing the greatest risk.

-• Train the workforce to be more aware of ergonomic risk factors for MSDs.
+• Training for the workforce on ergonomic risk factors for MSDs.

-• Provide detailed instruction to those expected to assume lead roles or serve on special groups to handle various tasks.
+• Detailed instruction to those expected to assume lead roles or serve on special groups to handle various tasks.

-• Bring in outside experts for consultations about start-up activities and difficult issues at least until in-house expertise can be developed.
+• Bringing in outside ergonomics experts for consultations about start-up activities and difficult issues.

-• Provide release time or other compensatory arrangements during the workday for employees expected to handle assigned tasks dealing with ergonomic concerns.
+• Providing release time or other compensatory arrangements during the workday for employees expected to handle tasks with greater ergonomic concerns.

-It's important to furnish information to all those involved in or affected by the ergonomic activities.
-Misinformation or misperceptions about such efforts can be damaging: If management is seen as using the program to gain ideas for cutting costs or improving productivity without equal regard for employee benefits, the program may not be supported by employees.
-For example, management should be up-front regarding possible impacts of the program on job security and job changes.
-All injury data, production information, and cost considerations need to be made available to those expected to make feasible recommendations for solving problems.
+It's important to furnish adequate information to employees affected by the ergonomic activities.
+Misperceptions about management efforts can be damaging.
+For instance, if management is perceived by employees as using the program to gain ideas for cutting costs or improving productivity without equal regard for employee safety, the program may not be supported by employees.

 Knowledge Check Choose the best answer for the question.